DarkEyes/ipADMIXTURE/README.md

  A data clustering package based on admixture ratios (Q matrix) of population structure.

- The framework is based on iterative prunning procedure that performs data clustering by splitting a given population into subclusters until meeting the condition of stopping criteria the same as ipPCA, iNJclust, and IPCAP frameworks.
+ The framework is based on iterative prunning procedure that performs data clustering by splitting a given population into subclusters until meeting the condition of stopping criteria the same as ipPCA, iNJclust, and IPCAPS frameworks.

 The package also provindes a function to retrieve phylogeny tree that construct a neighbor-joining tree based on a similar matrix between clusters.